mitch-b/lunch-voting-system/README.md

   - Resets the index page at **2PM** to indicate voting is over and to **wait until next week**.

 ## To Do
-- Environment variables for all configuration options preferred.
 - Restaurants pulled from database instead of text files would obviously be better.
 - One-off container building required to run services should be streamlined as well.